tetris245/ULTRAbc/README.md

 * Added the "First rooms with friends" and "Players in Room" parameters in Chat Search menu
 * Extended the alphabetical order in Preferences screens to the General Preferences
 * Added the Character Info and Wardrobe options to the bg4 command
-* Improved the Bondage Bench, Coffin and Trolley traps to make them compatible with male characters
+* Improved the Bondage Bench, Coffin, Kennel and Trolley traps to make them compatible with male characters
 * Fixed the delay to apply exclusive locks on traps
-* Improved the code related to some minigames
+* Optimised the code related to some minigames
 * Removed "Order rooms by number of friends" from the alphabetical Online Preferences screen
 * Removed the Chat Search option in the UBC GUI (as all is now in the BC Chat Search menu)
 * Removed the forced global blur level from GUI-Visual, because this effect is too severe and is even applied to the settings pages